 Next System Engineering Step: Functional Analysis and Allocation

-Functional Analysis and Allocation is a top-down process of translating system-level requirements which were just developed into detailed functional and performance design criteria.
+Functional Analysis and Allocation is a top-down process of translating system-level requirements that were developed into detailed functional and performance design criteria.
 The result of the process is a defined architecture with allocated system requirements that are traceable to each system function.

 AcqLinks and References: